percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 is a minor denial of service vulnerability.
 Similarly the attacker could take an old FullEKTField from the same session and attach it to the packet.
-The FullEKTField would correctly decode and pass integrity but the key extracted from the FullEKTField , when used to decrypt the SRTP payload, would be wrong and the SRTP integrity check would fail.
+The FullEKTField would correctly decode and pass integrity checks.
+However, the key extracted from the FullEKTField , when used to decrypt the SRTP payload, would be wrong and the SRTP integrity check would fail.
 Note that the FullEKTField only changes the decryption key and does not change the encryption key.
 None of these are considered significant attacks as any attacker that can modify the packets in transit and cause the integrity check to fail.

-An attacker could send packets containing a Full EKT Field, in an attempt to consume additional CPU resources of the receiving system by causing the receiving system will decrypt the EKT ciphertext and detect an authentication failure.
+An attacker could send packets containing a FullEKTField, in an attempt to consume additional CPU resources of the receiving system by causing the receiving system will decrypt the EKT ciphertext and detect an authentication failure.
 In some cases, caching the previous